La Foundation is Fighting for the Future of Ghana's Art Ecosystem

 The foundation hosts exhibitions, events and workshops designed to nurture and support underrepresented or economically disadvantaged artists in Ghana.

-On a sunny day in late October, a crowd of art lovers and attendees of Accra Cultural Week — an annual celebration of Ghanaian art organized by Gallery 1957 — gathered in the gallery space of the La Foundation for The Arts.
+On a sunny day in late October, a crowd of art lovers and attendees of Accra Cultural Week — an annual celebration of Ghanaian art organized by Gallery 1957 — gathered in the gallery space of the La Foundation for The Arts (LAFA).
 On show was a collection of works from underrepresented artists from Ghana and Cote d’Ivoire that the foundation supports.
 The exhibition, titled “In Search of Blue,” features original and inventive pieces, from abstract paintings to striking portraits, all exploring varying shades of blue.
 Featured artists include Edward Ofosu, Claude-Yankick Driatehe, Samuel Oseigyei and Nana Kwasi Kumi Koranteng.

-“It’s always been a passion for arts,” Ama Bartels-Kodwo, the development and fundraising coordinator, at La says of the founding vision behind the foundation.
+Located at the base of a high-rise, LAFA is a non-profit committed to providing sustainable support and career opportunities to emerging artists.
+Its transparent glass walls open onto the busy street that leads to the popular Labadi Beach, inviting the community to engage with its mission.
+Schoolchildren stop by to admire the art, and emerging artists frequently drop in seeking support and space to express themselves.“It’s always been a passion for arts,” Ama Bartels-Kodwo, the development and fundraising coordinator at LAFA says of the founding vision behind the foundation.
 “There's a strong desire to see the art system in Ghana grow to the same standards as all the other cultures in the world.
 We realized that we were losing local talent because a lot of them had become disenfranchised.
 They didn't have the resources, they didn't have support, and some didn't even know where to start.”
 This is the gap La Foundation is working to fill.

 Photo courtesy of La Foundation.